openrails/openrails/Source/Documentation/Manual/driving.rst

     \newpage

-Activity saves (F2) will save also the evaluation data, if the "Debrief evaluation" checkbox was checked.
+Activity saves (F2) will save also the evaluation data.
-In such case the activity saves will have the "Eval" checkbox checked in the resume window.

 .. image:: images/dbfeval-resume.png
    :scale: 100%